-Monitoring Type Purpose Scale and Effort Level Compliance and Are contractual - Conducted at project scale.
-Implementation obligations fulfilled and - Lower level of monitoring effort in set criteria met? terms of data collection.
-Status and Trend How are species and - Conducted at population or other habitats faring in the scale of relevance, e.g., ESU and Basin? watershed Moderate level of monitoring effort in terms of data collection. in terms of calla concertain Project and Action Project effectiveness: are Project effectiveness: Effectiveness projects performing as - Conducted at the project level. anticipated - Lower level of monitoring effort in terms of data collection.
-Action effectiveness: Are Action effectiveness: Program actions having - Conducted at population, watershed desired biological and or reach scale. environmental effects? - Higher level of monitoring effort in terms of data collection.
+Monitoring Type Purpose Scale and Effort Level Compliance and Are contractual Conducted at project scale.
+Implementation obligations fulfilled and set criteria met?
+Lower level of monitoring effort in terms of data collection.
+Status and Trend How are species and habitats faring in the Basin?
+Conducted at population or other scale of relevance, e.g., ESU and watershed.
+Moderate level of monitoring effort in terms of data collection.
+Project and Action Effectiveness Project effectiveness: are projects performing as anticipated roject effectiveness: Conducted at the project level.
+Lower level of monitoring effort in terms of data collection.
+Action effectiveness: Are Program actions having desired biological and environmental effects?
+Action effectiveness: - Conducted at population, watershed or reach scale.
+Higher level of monitoring effort in terms of data collection.

 In determining whether an action requires lower, moderate, or a higher level of monitoring effort the Council will consider, and encourage the ISRP to similarly consider both the risk to fish and wildlife and the level of uncertainty associated with the action producing its intended outcome (see Figure 2).
 For example, actions that have a high risk of negatively effecting fish and wildlife and/or have a high level of uncertainty in producing their intended outcome should require a higher level of monitoring effort.
-The determination of an action's risk level and outcome certainty is based on the project proponent's argument and the findings of an independent scientific review.10
+The determination of an action's risk level and outcome certainty is based on the project proponent's argument and the findings of an independent scientific review.11